lf87/gulp-and-webpack-front-end-boilerplate/README.md

 * **File Formats** -  You must update the `fileFormat` variable if you want gulp to work with any file type other than HTML.
 * **Editing files** -  The *'src/pages' is where your pages such as index.html are located. *'src/templates' is where all your templates and partials etc. are located.
 These references can be changed in the config at the top of the gulpfile, and sub-folders can be created, but new folders won't be picked up you run the Gulp task again.
 * **Editing scripts** - Custom scripts go inside the 'scripts/user' folder.
 Vendor scripts go in the root of the 'scripts' folder.
 Scripts compile in alphabetical order (folders first).

+## Production deployment
-* **Prod deployment** - To do this run gulp with the `--production` flag, this will - Minify CSS, Uglify JS, and Strip out JS alert and console logs
+* **The production flag** Run Gulp using the `--production` flag, this will - Minify CSS, Uglify JS, and Strip out all JS alert and console logs.
+* **Critical CSS** - Run this seperately using `gulp critical` This plugin will inline "above the fold" CSS in to the head of your document.
+For help, refer to the documentation - https://github.com/addyosmani/critical

 ## Tasks